codelex-io/pro-docker/lesson_01/exercise_04_dockerfile/readme.md

 After building an image with a specific ARG_APP_VERSION variable, the image will have APP_VERSION environmental variable available on runtime.

+### COPY

+The COPY instruction copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>.

+Multiple <src> resources may be specified but the paths of files and directories will be interpreted as relative to the source of the context of the build.

+### ADD

+The ADD instruction copies new files, directories or remote file URLs from <src> and adds them to the filesystem of the image at the path <dest>.

+Multiple <src> resources may be specified but if they are files or directories, their paths are interpreted as relative to the source of the context of the build.

 ### VOLUME

 Volume instructions creates a mount point with a specified name and marks it as future mounted volume.